apache/flink/docs/getting-started/walkthroughs/python_table_api.md

 This walkthrough will quickly get you started building a pure Python Flink project.

+<span class="label label-info">Note</span> Python 3.5 or higher is required to run PyFlink.
+Run following command to confirm that the command "python" in current environment points to Python 3.5+:

+{% highlight bash %}
+$ python --version
+{% endhighlight %}

 * This will be replaced by the TOC
 {:toc}